 Wireless Keypad | ✔ | ✔ | ✔ |

-*All packages have the same basic set up, higher packages offer discounts on added equipment
+*All packages have the same basic setup, higher packages offer discounts on added equipment

 Add-on Equipment